HPCE/hpce-2018-cw3/readme.md

 ### Cross-platform

-@farrell236 was nice enough to contribute the [CMakeLists.txt](CMakeLists.txt), which is a way of getting [cross-platform builds with CMake](https://github.com/HPCE/hpce-2014-cw4/issues/5).
+In 2014 @farrell236 was nice enough to contribute the [CMakeLists.txt](CMakeLists.txt), which is a way of getting cross-platform builds with CMake.

 ### Windows